Fundraising: For Land-Based Nature Restoration Projects

 🌍 One of the most effective ways you can enable nature restoration on the ground is to join forces with DEF’s supporters to direct funds where they are needed quickly, to deliver maximum gains for nature.

-We’ve set a target to raise an additional £120,000 over the next year (£30,000 per quarter) to support land-based nature restoration.
+We’ve set a target to raise an additional £100,000 over the next year (£25,000 per quarter) to support land-based nature restoration. £100,000 is a relatively modest amount (compared to government programmes and larger NGO schemes) but we know from experience that enabling this grassroots work makes an immense difference for nature on the ground.

-Or sharing this with people and businesses you know who might like to join in the above.
+Or by sharing this with people and businesses you know who might like to join in the above.

 If you want to have a positive impact on nature in Devon, please join forces and become a regular supporter of DEF.
 Add your support here.